reselbob/SimpleTemporalActorModel/README.md

 ## (2) Download and install the Temporal CLI (which includes the server)

-If you do not have the Temporal server installed, click the link below to go to the Temporal documentation that has the instructions for installing the Temporal CLI.
+If you do not have the Temporal Service installed, click the link below to go to the Temporal documentation that has the instructions for installing the Temporal CLI.

 [https://docs.temporal.io/cli/#installation](https://docs.temporal.io/cli/#installation)